1. What is Financial Accounting?

 • Facilitate decision‑making, stewardship, and compliance with legal requirements.

-2. Fundamental Accounting Concepts (GAAP / Ind AS basics)
+2. Fundamental Accounting Concepts (GAAP / Ind AS Basics)

 Concept Meaning Exam‑Tip